 South Head & Hornby Lighthouse

 Continue along the South Head Heritage Trail and you’ll reach a nice rocky area that also has stunning views across to the city.
 Following the path around you’ll then come to the beautiful red and white Hornby Lighthouse.
-This is the third oldest lighthouse in NSW and is so Instagrammable: it looks so cute and vintage!
+This is the third oldest lighthouse in NSW and is one of the most Instagrammable places in Sydney: it looks so cute and vintage!
 I just love the views across to Manly and North Head from here.

 There are lots of rocky ledges for people to sit on, relax, watch the sunset and enjoy with friends that you’ll always find a spot for yourself here on the South Head.
 It also makes for a great whale watching spot as you look out across to the ocean!
 To walk back to Watsons Bay take the same route back.